thegetty/terracottas/source/views/guide.md

 -   [**71.AD.345** <i></i>{:class="ion-link"}][6798]{:target="blank"}:
-    Seated goddess, probably Persephone, wearing an epiblema and a chiton, with her head is tilted to the left.
-Traces of polychromy are visible on the surface; third century <span class="smcaps">BC</span>.
+    Seated goddess, probably Persephone, wearing an epiblema and a chiton, with her head tilted to the left; traces of polychromy are visible on the surface; third century <span class="smcaps">BC</span>.
 -   [**71.AD.346** <i></i>{:class="ion-link"}][6799]{:target="blank"}: